-Once the two teams are set and the Series itself beings, World Series betting hits another level altogether, with moneyline, run lines, totals and props (pre-game and in-game) aplenty.
+World Series futures odds are open all year round.
+When you make a World Series futures bet on any team, you lock in your potential payout at the currently posted odds — no matter how much those odds improve or change.
+Once the two teams are set and the Series begins, World Series betting hits another level altogether with moneyline, run lines, totals and props (pre-game and in-game) aplenty.

 World Series odds

-Once Canadian online sportbooks are live, you’ll find the latest World Series futures odds in our feed below.
-That includes the World Series odds for the Jays.
+The latest World Series odds from Canadian online sportsbooks are in our feed below.
 Once the World Series matchup is set, you’ll find daily MLB odds for each game here as well.
-If no feed is currently showing, it’s because no sportsbooks are currently live and posting single-game odds.
+Click on any odds to get started.

 How do World Series odds work?

 You can bet on the World Series in multiple ways, including futures and individual games.
 You can also bet on player and team props before and during each World Series game itself.
 During the Series, basic game lines include the following options: